webrecorder/behaviors/chapter2.md

 #### Asyncronous Generator Functions

-The purpose of an [asyncronous generator function](https://thecodebarbarian.com/async-generator-functions-in-javascript.html#:~:text=Async%20generator%20functions%20behave%20similarly,()%20function%20returns%20a%20promise.) is to collect data from a source that has too much data to return all at once (or would take too long to return all at once.
+The purpose of an [asyncronous generator function](https://thecodebarbarian.com/async-generator-functions-in-javascript.html#:~:text=Async%20generator%20functions%20behave%20similarly,()%20function%20returns%20a%20promise.) is to collect data from a source that has too much data to return all at once (or would take too long to return all at once).
 Instead, the generator is a function that returns an object with a next() method on it.
 The programmer can keep calling next() until all of the data is received.
 An asynchronous generator function uses promises for the same purpose (promises will be expanded upon in the following section).

 The primary reasons that a behavior's **default export** is required to be an async generator function or a function returning an [async iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator) are: